 For the purposes of computing interest during construction (IDC), construction of the project alternatives is expected to begin in the year 2025 and will continue for a period of 3 months.
-The construction period of 3 months is designated by PB 2019-03, and is not a complete construction schedule required to fully implement the recommended NED plan.
+The construction period of 3 months is based on the expected length of construction to construct, install, and complete each of the nonstructural mitigation measures, and is not a complete construction schedule required to fully implement the Recommended Plan.